nickrearl/portfolio_practice/README.md

 This is a start to what will become my professional portfolio used to house examples of websites and apps I have coded to potential employers.

 ## Purpose
-Create a site to showcase work I have compelted and use, the site itself will need to look and function well.
-This is being completed as part of MSUs coding bootcamp.
-While I should add my own flair to the site, it should share similar functionality to the example target mock-up that was provided:
+Create a site to showcase work I have compelted, the site itself will need to look and function well, making use of CSS flexboxes, and media queries to make sure it functions on multiple screen sizes.
+This is being completed as part of MSUs coding bootcamp, as this is being worked on early on in the program I do not have many completed projects currently there are placeholder images that link to the source of the image.
+While I will be adding my own flair to the site, it should share similar functionality to the example mock-up that was provided:
 ![alt text](./assets/images/challenge-demo.gif)

 ## Live site